Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Method

-\boldparagraph{Occupancy grid} As training progresses and densities peak, our volumetric rendering samples are gradually positioned closer to the zero-level sets of the signed distance functions, since points farther away would be in empty space.
-To do so, we compute per-surface binary occupancy values by describing as occupied voxels those whose center point's $\left| d \right|$ value, together with the current $\beta$ and the voxel's space diagonal, would allow any point in the voxel volume to have density above a $10^{-4}$ threshold.
+\boldparagraph{Occupancy Grid} As implicit surfaces training progresses and densities peak, our volumetric rendering samples are gradually positioned closer to the zero-level sets of the signed distance functions, since points farther away would be in empty space.
+To do so, we compute per-surface binary occupancy values by describing as occupied voxels whose center point's $\left| d \right|$ value, together with the current $\beta$ and the voxel's space diagonal, would allow any point in the voxel volume to have density above a $10^{-4}$ threshold.
 Per-surface occupancy values are then aggregated with an \texttt{or} operation, resulting in a single binary occupancy grid.
 Rays traverse the grid to sample $n$ points uniformly in occupied space.
 In our experiments, we used a grid of resolution $256^3$.

-\boldparagraph{Importance sampling} We adopt hierarchical sampling from NeuS \cite{Wang2021NIPS}, extending it to the $k$-surfaces case.
+\boldparagraph{Importance Sampling} During implicit surfaces training, we adopt hierarchical sampling from NeuS \cite{Wang2021NIPS}, extending it to the $k$-surfaces case.
 Starting from the $n$ uniform samples, each SDF is evaluated to compute $k$ CDFs; these are summed together and normalized.
 The resulting probability distribution is used to sample $m/2$ additional points that are added to the previous $n$.
 The whole operation is then repeated on the expanded set of points to add $m/2$ more samples.
 The resulting number of samples per ray is then $n + m$.
-The kernel size $\beta$ used to compute weights at the second iteration is the same as used during rendering, $\beta$ at the second iteration is half the value.
+In the first iteration, the kernel size $\beta$ is half of that used during rendering, while in the second, it matches it.

-\boldparagraph{Mesh baking} We extract $k$-SDF zero-level sets as high-resolution meshes using marching cubes \cite{Lorensen1987SIGGRAPH}. and heavily simplify them \cite{Garland1997SIGGRAPH} to 0.02\% of the original number of triangles (approximately 2 MB each for synthetic scenes), meeting the strict computing and memory requirements of mobile hardware.
-Finally, we compute UV atlases for these lightweight meshes with \verb|xatlas|~\cite{young2020xatlas}.
-This is a fundamental step for the next stage, in which we train per-mesh neural SH textures, which are later baked as explicit textures.
+\boldparagraph{Baking Meshes} After the implicit surfaces optimization, we extract $k$-SDF zero-level sets as high-resolution meshes using marching cubes \cite{Lorensen1987SIGGRAPH} and simplify them significantly \cite{Garland1997SIGGRAPH, maggioli2023rematching} to 0.02\% of the original triangle count (approximately 2\,MB per mesh for synthetic scenes), meeting the strict computing and memory constraints of mobile hardware.
+Finally, we generate UV atlases for these lightweight meshes using \verb|xatlas|~\cite{young2020xatlas}.
+This step is essential for training per-mesh neural SH textures, which are later baked into explicit textures.